KieranSweeden/llama-log/README.md

 Llama Log's goal is to improve communication between colleague's within a given work environment, allowing for better management over equipment-based work orders and incidents in the workplace.

 It's goal is to act as the central hub where employee's can store information regarding particular work orders and incidents.
-Employee's can then refer to Llama Log whenever they may need to be fully informed of a situation that's previous occured, enabling them to act upon it effectively.
+Employee's can then refer to Llama Log whenever they may need to be fully informed of a situation that's previous occured, enabling them to act upon it effectively in the present.

 #### The Difference